e2m32/handbrake-batch-transcoder-win/README.md

 A powerful, multi-threaded video transcoding tool built with Python and HandBrakeCLI.
 This script automatically processes video files in a directory structure, transcoding them to efficient formats while providing real-time progress tracking and intelligent pause/resume functionality.

+> Compatibility: Windows only.
+The pause menu and process control rely on Windows console APIs.
+Linux and macOS are not supported.

 ## Quick start

 ```bash